 For an Alaska cruise, I definitely suggest a balcony, if you can afford it.
 There is just something about sitting on your own private balcony as you cruise through Glacier Bay that just can’t be beat.
 And don’t worry about the light – the curtains are spectacular and will block out that low midnight light.

 Since much of an Alaska cruise is near land, you really can see a lot from your cabin if you’ve got a balcony or window of any kind.
-And, having the small sofa and extra space is always a nice touch, especially if you have more than two people.
+And, having a small sofa and extra space is always a nice touch, especially if you have more than two people.

 Of course, not everyone can afford a balcony.
 If this is the case, then an interior stateroom is likely where you’ll end up.
 This was my first time staying in an interior room and it was certainly small and dark, but, honestly, not that bad.
 We definitely missed the views, but there was something relaxing about the space.